juice-shop/pwning-juice-shop/part3/codebase.md

   questions a user has to choose from during registration.
 The provided answer is stored in the table `SecurityAnswers`.
-* The `Products` table contains the products available in the shop including price data.
+* The `Products` table contains the products available in the shop including price data with their associated inventory stock data being persisted in the `Quantities` table.
 * When logging in every user receives a shopping basket represented by a row in the `Baskets` table.
 When putting products into the basket this is reflected by entries in `BasketItems` linking a product to a basket together with a quantity.
+* Users have digital `Wallets` and optionally credit `Cards` which they can use to pay for orders.
+* Orders are shipped to user `Addresses` and the delivery speed and shipping costs are determined by options stored in the `Deliveries` table.
 * Users can interact further with the shop by
   * giving feedback which is stored in the `Feedbacks` table
   * complaining about recent orders which creates entries in the `Complaints` table
   * asking for fruit-pressing leftovers to be collected for recycled via the `Recycles` table.
+  * references to uploaded user photos and associated descriptions are stored in the `Memories` table.
-* The table `Captchas` stores all generated CAPTCHA questions and answers for comparison with the users response.
+* The tables `Captchas` and `ImageCaptchas` store all generated CAPTCHA questions and answers for comparison with the users response.
 * The `Challenges` table would not be part of the data model of a normal e-commerce application, but for simplicities sake it is kept in the